 We are a wholly independent, privately owned company registered in Estonia.
-We are also represented in Riga, Latvia, Moscow, Russia, and Toronto, Canada where we offer full range of our usability services.
+We are also represented in Riga, Latvia, and Moscow, Russia where we offer full range of our usability services.

 Ivan pioneered HCI research and usability engineering since late 80s and in 1994 he built the first fully-functional usability laboratory in Russia.
 In 2004, Ivan founded RusCHI, Russian ACM SIGCHI local chapter, and was elected as its first Chair.
 In 2006 and 2008 Ivan organized and chaired World Usability Day local events attracted around 200 participants in each event.
 Ivan's management experience includes organizing and leading the internal usability team during 13 years at a large software development department where he got extensive experience in working through all phases of the software development life cycle.
 This software industry background gives him a unique ability to understand all aspects of building applications and to communicate with managers, software engineers and web developers on the user interface design projects.

 Prior to starting interUX as an independent company, Ivan had a 20-year combined career as academic researcher, software industry usability engineer and user experience consultant.
 His experience in designing user interfaces ranges from real-time and office-type desktop applications to informational and transactional web sites, intranets, touch-screen kiosks and mobiles.

 At interUX, Ivan’s responsibilities include business development, organizational strategy and planning, and design leadership.
 Clients benefit from his ability to adapt the usability processes to their operating environment and provide pragmatic solutions to their business mandate.